nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 * Data model that's generic enough, with enough abstraction power that users can use to express the business domain
 * The validation engine of common knowledge that's generic enough with enough abstraction power that users can use to express data validation rules.

 If distributed ledgers are the "settlement layer" of digital assets, general purpose common knowledge bases are the "settlement layer" of all types of common knowledge.
 The goal of Nervos CKB is to become the common state layer of the entire Nervos Network as a general purpose common knowledge base.
-It provides the state foundation of upper layer applications, to faciliate transactions.
+It provides the state foundation of upper layer applications, to facilitate transactions.